 The Concierge team at the Four Seasons Hotel Houston suggests a stop in the quaint little Texas town of Chappell Hill.
 You’ll find family-run restaurants, kolache bakeries, wineries and antique shops.
 Pick up lunch to go at Bever’s Kitchen and have a picnic at Chappell Hill Lavender Farm – if you like the scent of lavender, this is where you want to be.

-Sandra Ferrarese, Chef Concierge at Four Seasons Private Residences Orlando at Walt Disney World® Resort, shares family-friendly stops on the way to Four Seasons Resort Palm Beach and some unique attractions further along towards the Four Seasons Hotel Miami.
+Sandra Ferrarese, Chef Concierge at Four Seasons Resort Orlando at Walt Disney World® Resort, shares family-friendly stops on the way to Four Seasons Resort Palm Beach and some unique attractions further along towards the Four Seasons Hotel Miami.

 Orlando to Palm Beach